 4. strain the broth and add the kernels to the broth boiling pan until tender; season with a bit of sugar and salt.
 Most importantly, add tapioca liquid (tapioca starch dissolved in water) and stir steadily to create the ideal slightly thick texture.

 There are 3 popular types of Vietnamese jelly: suong sa (crystal-clear jelly), suong sao (black jelly), suong sam (green jelly), the last two will be in details below.
 It is said that suong sa brings the spirits of the sea, suong sao the soul of rice paddy fields, and suong sam the breaths of mountains and forests.
-This is probably the best way to put into words the distinction among these three refreshing jelly varieties.
+This is probably the best way to put into words the distinction between these three refreshing jelly varieties.

 Suong sa is made from a kind of edible algae containing many vitamins and minerals.
-Making suong sa is indeed a manual and taxing process which is time-consuming and demands meticulousness.
-The algae are washed and cleaned multiple times, then we let it soak until it bloats.
+Making suong sa is indeed a manual and taxing process that is time-consuming and demands meticulousness.
+The algae are washed and cleaned multiple times, then we let them soak until it bloats.
 Boil water and add the bloated algae.
 Stir steadily until the algae are cooked completely.
 Strain the final liquid and pour it into food storage containers of different lovely shapes.
-The liquid will solidify gradually to become jelly with very light texture.
+The liquid will solidify gradually to become jelly with a very light texture.

 Suong sa hot luu is a common drink, including crystal-clear jelly with tapioca pearl balls, mock pomegranate seeds, and coconut milk.
 Because of its crystal-clear color, suong sa is not very discernible in this concoction.